pmwcs/pmwcs/src/provider/README.md

       }}
     >
       <App />
-    </RMWCProvider>,
+    </PMWCProvider>,
     document.getElementById('root'),
   );
 `

 ```

-## RMWCProvider
+## PMWCProvider
-A provider for setting global options in RMWC.
+A provider for setting global options in PMWC.

 ### Props